1930 European Figure Skating Championships

 The 1930 European Figure Skating Championships were held in Berlin, Germany.
 Elite senior-level figure skaters from European ISU member nations competed for the title of European Champion in the disciplines of men's singles, for the first time ladies' singles, and pair skating.

+The men's competition was skated twice, as the results of the first competition were nullified due to two issues: the referee was not certified by the ISU, and the Yugoslavian judge was likewise not certified but appeared under the name of an official judge.
+The winner of the initial competition was Josef Slíva, who did not complete the second competition.